Monotonicity and Bracketing in Games: Introduction

 In our main result, we consider the more general case of solution concepts that permit bracketing and satisfy distribution-monotonicity.
 This leads to a characterization of new solution concepts that incorporate non-expected-utility in equilibrium behavior, and yet retain much of the conceptual appeal of Nash equilibria and LQRE (Theorem~\ref{th_sre}).
 In these solution concepts, which we call \emph{statistic response equilibria}, players respond to a statistic: a single number assigned to a distribution of payoffs.
 Players use the same statistic in every game, and so they behave as if they have a preference over lotteries that applies across various strategic situations.
 When the statistic is the expectation, the solution concept boils down to Nash or LQRE.
 More generally, the statistic is a monotone additive statistic, \`a la~\cite*{mu2024monotone}.

 The class of statistic response equilibria is broad, and we characterize a parametric subclass that maintains flexibility.
-Using a scale-invariance axiom, we characterize a three-parameter family of statistic response equilibria, which we anticipate to be useful in estimating empirical models of games (Theorem~\ref{th_complex}).
-In these \emph{min-max-mean response equilibria}, players logit best respond to a convex combination of the minimum, maximum, and expectation of the payoff distributions.
+Using a scale-invariance axiom, we characterize a three-parameter family of statistic response equilibria, which we expect to be useful in estimating empirical models of games (Theorem~\ref{th_complex}).
+In these \emph{Min-Max-Mean response equilibria}, players logit best respond to a convex combination of the minimum, maximum, and expectation of the payoff distributions.

 In conclusion, our paper develops a conceptual framework that grounds commonly used solution concepts and motivates new generalizations of them.
 For theorists, we provide a flexible approach to defining non-expected-utility equilibrium concepts that preserve key properties of classical equilibrium notions.
-Moreover, this approach microfounds the existence of stable preferences over lotteries that drive behavior across games.
+In particular, our axioms imply that behavior is driven by a single preference over lotteries that is stable across games.
 For empiricists, we offer guidance in selecting models that are based on the established principles of rationality and bracketing.
 These models are parsimonious, yet flexible enough to accommodate a range of behavior.